-Yes, but there are only a small number available for UK residents to open.
+Yes, but only a small number are available for UK residents to open.

 To open most offshore savings accounts you need to live in the country you are trying to open an account in; for example, be a resident of the Isle of Man.

-No, unless you can find an offshore savings account which offers a much higher interest rate compared to UK-based accounts.
+If not, it is unlikely to be worth it - unless you can find an offshore savings account that offers a much higher interest rate compared to UK-based accounts.